 - Trouble opening your mouth wide enough for everyday functions

 For many patients, the pain tends to worsen during times of increased stress and when they are clenching their teeth, as opposed to grinding.

 Treatment of TMD begins with a comprehensive clinical examination, including x-rays, to check your face, jaws, bite, joints, and teeth.
 Dr. Miller will check for pain and tenderness and listen for clicking or popping when you open and close your mouth, swallow, or chew.
 If the disorder is diagnosed, a bite splint or mouth guard is usually recommended as the initial treatment.
-Another form of effective treatment is BOTOX® Cosmetic.
-The active ingredient in BOTOX® injections temporarily blocks nerve impulses to the injection area, thus relieving pain and soreness.

 Our bite splints or mouth guards are custom-created plastic mouthpieces designed to fit over your upper and lower teeth.
 This type of device prevents the grinding and clenching that often causes or exacerbates TMD.
 The splint also realigns the jaw, removing stress on the surrounding area.
 Dr. Miller may recommend that you wear the mouthpiece at all times for an initial treatment period, or a night guard may be prescribed for some patients.

 If a misaligned bite or missing teeth are the cause of your symptoms, we may recommend orthodontics or restorative dental work, such as crowns, implants, or dentures.
 If your bite is placing undue pressure on the TMJ’s, your doctor may reshape individual teeth to redistribute bite force evenly and allow the muscles to function properly.
 If you do not respond to conservative treatment, Dr. Miller may refer you to an oral surgeon or other specialist.